Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

 \subsubsection{Dataset Preprocessing}

-For this task the latest versions available of the 4km daily Level-3 Mapped (gridded) reflectance data were used (Version 2 for VIIR, Version 2022 for MODIS and Sentinel-3, and Version 3 for PACE).
+For this task, the latest available versions of the 4km daily Level-3 Mapped (gridded) and fully atmospherically corrected surface reflectance data were used (Version 2 for VIIRS, Version 2022 for MODIS and Sentinel-3, and Version 3 for PACE).
 All data was re-projected to the WGS84 Latitude/Longitude projection at a 7km resolution to match the TROPOSIF product.
-All resampling and reprojections were done using the open source Python library pyresample.
-Also, as we are only looking at data over coastal and open ocean regions, we applied the defined ocean basins mask from the open-source Python library regionmask, as collected from Natural Earth.
+All resampling and reprojections were performed using the open-source Python library pyresample.
+Also, as we are only looking at data over coastal and open-ocean regions, we applied the defined ocean basins mask from the open-source Python library regionmask, which was collected from Natural Earth.
 All data over land was masked and discarded for training and inference.
-For the data streams where multi-sensor data is being fused, this data is colocated and stacked channel-wise.
-The actual fusion occurs as a part of the representation learning done inside each encoder.
+This focuses the model capacity on oceanic variability and avoids spurious clusters driven by land or mixed land–sea pixels, which are irrelevant for the task at hand.
+For cases involving multi-sensor data, individual streams are colocated and concatenated along the channel dimension.
+The actual fusion is achieved during representation learning within each encoder, which integrates the combined inputs into unified feature representations.